crs4/DeepOmniStereoFromMonoIndoorPano/README.md

 We acknowledge the support of the PNRR ICSC National Research Centre for High Performance Computing, Big Data and Quantum Computing (CN00000013), under the NRRP MUR program funded by the NextGenerationEU.

 ## Citation
-Please cite our next, related paper and the data sources (below) for any usage purpose.
+Please cite all related papers and the data sources (below) for any usage purpose.
 ```
 @inproceedings{Xu_2021_CVPR,
   title     = {Layout-Guided Novel View Synthesis From a Single Indoor Panorama},